wswager/san_bay_tel/README.md

 # Data
 ## Churn in Telecom Data

-Data associated telecommunications customers from the San Franciscon Bay area, area codes:
+Data associated telecommunications customers from the San Francisco Bay area, area codes:

 * **415** City of San Francisco, Marin County, and the northeast corner of San Mateo County
 * **408** City of San Jose, Santa Clara County, and northern Santa Cruz County